 The Garden Route in South Africa is one of the most popular routes along the south coast.
 It stretches from Mossel Bay in the Western Cape to Port Elizabeth in the Eastern Cape.
 Along the Garden Route you can enjoy fascinating national parks, vibrant cities and great viewpoints.
 Moreover the Garden Route is a true paradise for active holidaymakers.
 Several outdoor activities such as sandboarding, kayaking and hiking are offered along the Garden Route.
 I spent ten days driving along the Garden Route and exploring the highlights of the Garden Route and its surroundings.
 The Garden Route is very touristy, so it lacks nothing.
 Large shopping malls, free parking, excellent roads and a wide range of hotels make the Garden Route a pleasant destination for a road trip.
 Without a car, it is almost impossible to travel along the Garden Route, so a rental car is an absolute must.
-Here are the 10 top things to do along the Garden Route:
+Check out the 10 top things to do along the Garden Route.

 Tsitsikamma National Park